This years Econ Nobel goes to the three stooges who wrote this-

 political power is in the hands of a relatively broad group containing those with access to the most important investment opportunities.

 Hedge fund managers?
 Private equity mavens?
 There may have been a time when 'those with access to investment opportunities' bought themselves rotten boroughs to gain representation in Parliament.
 Even now there may be billionaires who can hire lobbyists or finance candidates to defend their interests.
-But this does increase efficiency.
+But this does not increase efficiency.
 It generally represents rent seeking.

 When groups holding political power are narrower, they may protect their own property rights,